Sunday, November 1, 2009

 Who intoxicated the fingers and made them write the line

-"The heroics of those finished living are in me all sown!"
+"The heroics of those done with living are all in me sown!"

 My dove, you gave me a sheet of paper - a mirror.